nodejs/docs/ROADMAP.md

 should include the version the API was introduced in, when it was last changed, and when it was deprecated, if applicable.
-Second to that, we've received requests to automatically link types of parameters to the appropriate MDN or Node documentation sections, and note what (if any) errors an API will generate, and how it will propagate them.
+Second to that, we've received requests to automatically link types of parameters to the appropriate MDN or Node.js documentation sections, and note what (if any) errors an API will generate, and how it will propagate them.

 This points to the need to standardize tooling around this metadata, and then